Homosexuality and the Anglican Communion: Anglican Church of Mexico

-Although unofficially, in the diocese of Mexico bishops have allowed clergy to be in informal non recognized same-sex relationships, while in the Diocese of Western Mexico a retired gay priest officially in a secular civil marriage has been allowed to teach at its seminary.
+Although unofficially, in the diocese of Mexico bishops have allowed clergy to be in informal non-recognized same-sex relationships, while in the Diocese of Western Mexico a retired gay priest officially in a secular civil marriage has been allowed to teach at its seminary.

 In 2016, the General Synod of the church published a pronouncement declaring itself to be against all forms of violence and discrimination against migrants, victims of violence, or the LGBTI community.

 On 19 December 2020, three diocesan Bishops released a statement explaining that they are discussing issues related to the LGBT community and church teaching, and are working towards a common understanding.

-In 2021 for the first time ever a Mexican Anglican Diocese participated in a Gay Pride Parade; on 19 June 2021, under the leadership of its bishop, Julio C. Martin, the Diocese of the Southeast joined demands for equal civil marriage and gay rights in the city of Xalapa, Veracruz.
+In 2021 for the first time ever a Mexican Anglican Diocese participated in a Gay Pride Parade; on 19 June 2021, under the leadership of its bishop, Julio César Martín-Trejo the Diocese of the Southeast joined demands for equal civil marriage and gay rights in the city of Xalapa, Veracruz.
 Later, Martin expressly called on secular authorities to respect the Federal Supreme Court's decision and legalise gay civil marriage.
-Bishop Julio C. Martin was the only Spanish-speaking bishop in the whole Anglican Communion to have signed the pro-LGBTQ statement by 175 bishops at Lambeth 2022.

 Anglican Church of Southern Africa

 The canon law of the Anglican Church of Southern Africa states that "marriage by divine institution is a lifelong and exclusive union partnership between one man and one woman" and makes no provision for same-sex weddings or for blessing same-sex civil unions.
-The Diocese of Saldanha Bay has approved the blessing of same-sex civil unions as a provison on the diocesan level.
+The Diocese of Saldanha Bay has approved the blessing of same-sex civil unions as a provision on the diocesan level.
 At the same time, the church does not have an official stance on homosexuality itself.
 However, it has been reported of Thabo Makgoba, Archbishop of Cape Town, that "The Anglican Primate, [is] one among few church leaders in Africa to support same-sex marriage."
 Makgoba and his working group on human sexuality have proposed a motion "… to amend Canon 34 which will enable ministry to those in Same Sex Unions and the LGBTI Community in the context in which ACSA operates in Southern Africa".
 In 2023, the Synod of Bishops agreed to develop "prayers of affirmation and acknowledgement for all faithful Anglicans who are in civil unions."

 A previous archbishop, Desmond Tutu, said that: "The Jesus I worship is not likely to collaborate with those who vilify and persecute an already oppressed minority [...].
 I could not myself keep quiet whilst people were being penalised for something about which they could do nothing, their sexuality.
 For it is so improbable that any sane, normal person would deliberately choose a lifestyle exposing him or her to so much vilification, opprobrium and physical abuse, even death.
 To discriminate against our sisters and brothers who are lesbian or gay on grounds of their sexual orientation for me is as totally unacceptable and unjust as Apartheid ever was."